microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 In this challenge, you'll do the following:

-- Install the prerequisite tools and software locally.
 - Create Azure resources required.
   - Resource provisioning can take up to **25 minutes**, depending on the region used.
 Once you launch the script to create the Azure resources, review the application architecture & description with your coach.
 - Review TrafficControl application architecture.